Set-OutlookSignatures/Set-OutlookSignatures/readme.txt

 Ports 389 (LDAP) and 3268 (Global Catalog), both TCP and UDP, are required to communicate with Active Directory domains.
 The client needs the following ports to access a SMB file share on a Windows server: 137 UDP, 138 UDP, 139 TCP, 445 TCP (for details, see https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731402(v=ws.11).
 The client needs port 443 to access a WebDAV share (a SharePoint document library, for example).

+What about the new signature roaming feature Microsoft announced?

+Microsoft announced a change in how and where signatures are stored.
+Basically, signatures are no longer stored in the file system, but in the mailbox itself.
+This is a good idea, as it makes signatures available across devices and avoids file naming conflicts which may appear in current solutions.
+Based on currently available information, the disadvantage is that signatures for shared mailboxes can no longer be personalized, as the latest signature change would be propagated to all users accessing the shared mailbox (which is especially bad when personalized signatures for shared mailboxes are set as default signature).
+Microsoft has stated that only cloud mailboxes support the new feature and that Outlook for Windows will be the only client supporting the new feature for now.
+I am confident more mail clients will follow soon.
+Future will tell if the feature will be made available for mailboxes on premises, too.
+Currently, there is no detailed documentation and no API available to programatically access the new feature.
+Until the feature is fully rolled out and an API is available, you can disable the feature with a registry key.
+This forces Outlook for Windows to use the well-known file based approach and ensures full compatibility with this script.
+For details, please see https://support.microsoft.com/en-us/office/outlook-roaming-signatures-420c2995-1f57-4291-9004-8f6f97c54d15?ui=en-us&rs=en-us&ad=us.